BasicOS

 Bonus

-• Automatically compressing/uncompressing dictionnary files
+• Automatically compressing/uncompressing dictionary files

 • Supporting "*" in the advancedsearch command: "*" matches zero or more characters.